Haru1O1/Haru1O1.github.io/_posts/2025-01-17-Learning_HTML_Day7_8.md

     </section>
     ```
 - Next.js Image Component
-    - In traditional HTML to add a image a source url is required and a alt can be added for a short description
+    - In traditional HTML to add an image a source URL is required and an alt can be added for a short description
-        - One drawback is that the image resolution and file size is not optimized
+        - One drawback is that the image resolution and file size are not optimized
     - Example
     ```javascript
     import imgDemo from "./img1_ex.jpg";